 The 18th century is when the European settlers started to take over the area from the indigenous population.
 Arthur Nelson obtained the first land patents in the area between 1717 and 1735.
 Within 30 years from these dates, the first permanent buildings would be created in the center of Rockville.
 These buildings included a small inn on the road to Rockville known as Owen’s Ordinary.

-Early Rockville was known by many different names because it was a small and unincorporated town.
+Early Rockville was known by many different names because it was an extremely small and unincorporated town with very few residents.
 Some of the names included Hungerford’s Tavern, Owen’s Ordinary and Daley’s Tavern.
 The first mention of the settlement being known as Rockville is in the 1755 Braddock Expedition.

 In September 1776, Montgomery County was formed and the most prosperous urban center at the time was George Town.
 However, the location of George Town made it worthless as the seat of the local government.
 Rockville was chosen instead because it was centrally placed and well-traveled.
-At the time, Rockville did not have an official name and would become known as Montgomery Court House.
+At the time, Rockville did not have an official name and would become known as the Montgomery Court House.
+Although fairly obvious, it is not the same court house that is located in the center of the city today.

 The 19th Century